Tonheuru/pti/intro_to_programming/backend.md

 Let's look what this Go program does.

 - `package main` tells Go that this is the main file in our program
-- `import "fmt"` imports (loads) another package (code library) called "fmt".
+- `import "fmt"` imports (loads) another package (code library) called `fmt`.
 This library allows Go programs to print text in the terminal it is running in
 - `func main()` defines a function with the name `main`.
 This is how you tell Go which code to run.
 When starting a Go program, Go automatically runs the `main` function from the `main` package.
 - inside the `main` function, we call the `Println` function from the `fmt` package with the arguments `"Hello world!"`.